The Civility of Albert Cashier: Critical reception

 The Civility of Albert Cashier received high praise during its Chicago run, called "a gorgeous, noteworthy piece of theater that begs to be experienced" by Chicago Theatre Review, as well as being called "Flawlessly deployed," by NewCity Stage.

 The Chicago Tribune said it "Sings with real heart and force.
 After its conclusion, Civility was invited to do a reading at the New York Musical Theatre Festival on July 17, 2018.

+Transgender writer Asher Phoenix of the Los Angeles Times wrote "I drove 12 hours to Chicago to see my childhood hero, Dani Shay, in a new musical.
+Shay was bringing to life the story of a Civil War veteran who ultimately saved my life."